anders-biostat/linked-charts/docs/rlc/api.md

 You can read more about different properties [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

-* `type`- type of input.
-Must be one of`"text"`,`"range"`,`"checkbox"`,`"radio"`or`"button"`.
+*   `type` - type of input.
+Must be one of `"text"` , `"range"` , `"checkbox"` , `"radio"` or `"button"` .

-* `value`- current state of the input block.
-For radio buttons it is an index of the checkedbutton.
-For checkboxes - a vector of`TRUE`(for each checked box) and`FALSE`(for each unchecked ones),for ranges and text boxes - a vector of values for each text field or slider.
+*   `value` - current state of the input block.
+For radio buttons it is an index of the checked button.
+For checkboxes - a vector of `TRUE` (for each checked box) and `FALSE` (for each unchecked ones), for ranges and text boxes - a vector of values for each text field or slider.

-* `step`(only for`type = "range"`) - stepping interval for values that can be selected with the slider.Must be a numeric vector with one value for each slider in the input block.
+*   `step` (only for `type = "range"` ) - stepping interval for values that can be selected with the slider.
+Must be a numeric vector with one value for each slider in the input block.

-* `min, max`(only for`type = "range"`) - minimal and maximal values that can be selected with the slider.Must be a numeric vector with one value for each slider in the input block.
+*   `min, max` (only for `type = "range"` ) - minimal and maximal values that can be selected with the slider.
+Must be a numeric vector with one value for each slider in the input block.

  Interactivity settings

-* `on_click, on_change`- function, to be called, when user clicks on a button, enters text in a text fieldor moves a slider.
+*   `on_click, on_change` - a function, to be called when user clicks on a button, enters text in a text field or moves a slider.
 The two properties are complete synonyms and can replace one another.

  Global chart settings

-* `title`- title of the input block.
+*   `title` - title of the input block.

-* `width`- width of the chart in pixels.
-By default, width will be set to fit the content.If width is defined and it's smaller than content's width, scrolling will be possible.
+*   `width` - width of the chart in pixels.
+By default, width will be set to fit the content.
+If width is defined and it's smaller than content's width, scrolling will be possible.

-* `heigth`- height of the chart in pixels.
-By default, height will be set to fit the content.If height is defined and it's smaller than content's height, scrolling will be possible.
+*   `heigth` - height of the chart in pixels.
+By default, height will be set to fit the content.
+If height is defined and it's smaller than content's height, scrolling will be possible.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

 ## Examples